Why Study Biology at King's?

 King's unpacked an interest in conservation biology I didn't know I had.
 I got involved in field learning and new organizations like the Pacific Rim campus of the Au Sable Institute, where I took a number of courses in marine biology.
 King's programs are very well recognized in the field and have helped me find new opportunities I wouldn't have had otherwise.

 King's is a Sustaining Partner with the Au Sable Institute of Environmental Studies.
 Through this partnership King's students have the option to take field-based courses at Au Sable that emphasize sustainable community building, restoration, and environmental education.
 Students can study in one of five specialty areas and programs are offered at four different field station locations.
 For further information contact Dr. Vern Peters.

-Biology faculty and staff are committed to:
+King's Biology professors and staff are committed to:

-- providing opportunities for students to engage in research and scholarly discovery, modelling professional competence and community service.
+- Providing opportunities for students to engage in research and scholarly discovery, modelling professional competence and community service.

 Part of engaging with biology means understanding the central Christian perspectives surrounding the discipline.